IronCore864/guotiexin.com/README.md

+# Not In Use Any More as of 19.03.2021

+Migrating from K8s to GitHub pages with Jekyll.

 # Infrastructure as Code for guotiexin.com

 This is the infrastructure as code part for the website [guotiexin.com](https://www.guotiexin.com), which is yet another website simply powered by WordPress.